kdalanon/LLM-AutoHotkey-Assistant/README.md

 ### Can I connect it with my local AI?

 Maybe?
 I don't have any local AI set up on my machine to test, so I am not sure.
 However, there’s a good chance it will work if your local AI uses the same format as the OpenAI SDK.
 OpenRouter uses the OpenAI SDK to process requests.
 The [OpenRouter documentation](https://openrouter.ai/docs/quickstart) is what I followed in order for my app to connect to their API.
-Open the `Configs_and_Classes.ahk` script (`Menu` ➡ `Options` ➡ `Add API key`) to learn how my app processes the OpenRouter API.
+Open the `Configs_and_Classes.ahk` script (`Menu` ➡ `Options` ➡ `Add API key`) to learn how my app processes sends and receives request through the OpenRouter API.

 ### Inquiries regarding OpenRouter's service